-At every instant of his practice from then on, he will be more easily able to grasp the fact that these metaphors, in the manner of the negation whose doubling annuls it, lose their metaphorical dimension, and he will recognize that this is so because he is operating in the characteristic domain of the metaphor, which is but the synonym for the symbolic displacement brought into play in the symptom.
+At every instant of his practice from then on, he will be more easily able to grasp the fact that these metaphors, like the negation whose doubling undoes it, lose their metaphorical dimension, and he will recognize that this is so because he is operating in the proper domain of the metaphor, which is simply the synonym for the symbolic displacement brought into play in the symptom.

-After that he will better be able to form an opinion of the Imaginary displacement which motivates the works of Mr. Fenichel, by measuring the difference in consistency and technical efficacy between reference to the supposedly organic stages of individual development and research into the particular events of a subject's history.
-The difference is precisely that which separates authentic historical research from the so-called laws of history, of which it can be said that every age finds its own philosopher to diffuse them according to the prevailing scale of values.
+After that it will be easier for him to form an opinion of the imaginary displacement that motivates the works of Mr Fenichel, by measuring the difference in consistency and technical efficacy between reference to the supposedly organic stages of individual development and research into the particular events of a subject's history.
+The difference is precisely that which separates authentic historical research from the so-called laws of history, of which it can be said that every age finds its own philosopher to diffuse them according to the values then prevailing.

-This is not to say that there is nothing to be gathered from the different meanings uncovered in the general march of history along the path which runs from Bossuet (Jacques Bénigne) to Toynbee (Arnold), and which is punctuated by the edifices of Auguste Comte and Karl Marx.
+This is not to say that there is nothing to be gained from the different meanings uncovered in the general march of history along the path which runs from Bossuet (Jacques-Bénigne) to Toynbee (Arnold), and which is punctuated by the edifices of Auguste Comte and Karl Marx.
 Everyone knows very well that they are worth as little for directing research into the recent past as they are for making any reasonable presumptions about the events of tomorrow.
-Besides, they are modest enough to postpone their certitudes until the day after tomorrow and not too prudish either to admit the retouching which permits predictions about what happened yesterday.
+Besides, they are modest enough to postpone their certainties until the day after tomorrow, and not too prudish either to admit the retouching that permits predictions about what happened yesterday.

-If therefore their role is somewhat too slender for the advancement of science, their interest however lies elsewhere: in their very considerable role as ideals.
+If, therefore, their role is somewhat too slender for scientific progress, their interest lies elsewhere: in their very considerable role as ideals.
 It is this which prompts me to make a distinction between what might be called the primary and the secondary functions of historization.